brianlakeside/prework-study-guide/README.md

 ## Description

-PThis Study Guide was created for boot camp students who were going through the Prework.
+This Study Guide was created for boot camp students who were going through the Prework.
 It contains notes on HTML, CSS, git, and JavaScript.

 - The motivation and reason of/for this project is to create a reference and build on with future learnings and objectives.